SCU Lightning Complex fires: Progression

 On August 20, the fires reached Lick Observatory, an astronomical telescopic observatory operated by the University of California, located on Mount Hamilton.
 One residential building not in use was destroyed, and some other residential buildings were damaged, but the telescope domes themselves did not burn.

 By August 26, the Deer zone was fully contained, and the other Canyon and Calaveras zones had grown together into a single branch of the fire.

 On October 1, Cal Fire reported that the entire fire complex had been fully contained.

-Fire impacts
+Effects

 Casualties and property damage

 The fire complex had destroyed 222 structures, damaged another 26, and injured 6 people.
 No fatalities were recorded.

 Land ecology

 A year following the fire the East Bay Regional Park District (EBRPD) and Save Mount Diablo (SMD) monitored the fire impact on the 6,000 acres of the park district lands.
 Their observation was that the burn was mostly beneficial for the ecology of the region, despite its extent.
 This was attributed to the fire's moderate to low intensity which spared most of the park trees, rejuvenated vegetation and triggered germination of rare species of fire poppies.
 The study prompted CalFire officials to consider increasing the use of prescribed burning in Alameda and Contra Costa counties.